 8. Advanced Medieval Irish language and literature

-PAPER COORDINATOR: PROF MAIRE NÍ MHAONAIGH (mnm21@cam.ac.uk)
+PAPER COORDINATOR: PROFESSOR MAIRE NÍ MHAONAIGH (mnm21@cam.ac.uk)

 Irish language and literature from the beginnings to the end of the Middle Ages are studied.
 There will be set texts in the original language.
 Students will be required to comment on extracts from these set texts and to translate unseen passages, and also to write essays on selected topics in medieval Irish literature.